Police in Portugal resume search for Madeleine McCann, British child missing since 2007

 Portuguese media say this is the fourth search for McCann, following the initial one in 2007 in the Algarve area and further efforts in 2013 and 2014.
 Another search was held in Germany in 2020.

-This search is believed to be the first in the area of the dam.
+This search is believed to be the first in the area of the dam by police, but this couldn’t be immediately confirmed.

+The reservoir is currently less than half full owing to a drought affecting Portugal and neighboring Spain.
+The area where police were working with the tools would be below water in years of normal rainfall.

 In mid-2020, German officials said that a 45-year-old German citizen, identified by media as Christian Brueckner, who was in the Algarve in 2007, was a suspect in the case.
 Brueckner has denied any involvement.

-Brueckner is currently serving a seven-year prison sentence in Germany for a rape he committed in Portugal in 2005.
+Brueckner is currently serving a seven-year prison sentence in Germany for raping a 72-year-old woman in Portugal in 2005.

 He is under investigation on suspicion of murder in the McCann case but hasn’t been charged.
 He spent many years in Portugal, including in Praia da Luz, around the time of Madeleine’s disappearance.

-German prosecutors in Braunschweig said in a written statement Tuesday that “criminal procedural measures are currently taking place in Portugal as part of the investigation into the Madeleine McCann case.”
+German prosecutors in Braunschweig said in a written statement Tuesday that criminal procedural measures were taking place in Portugal as part of the Madeleine McCann case and that officers from the Federal Criminal Police Office were taking part.

-They added that “the measures are being implemented by way of mutual legal assistance by the Portuguese prosecution authorities with the support of officers from the Federal Criminal Police Office.”

-“More detailed information on the background is not being released at this time for investigative tactical reasons,” the statement said.
+The statement said more detailed information could not be given for “investigative tactical reasons.”

 The case of Madeleine McCann stirred worldwide interest for several years, with reports of sightings of her stretching as far away as Australia, along with a slew of books and television documentaries about the case.